htmlboss/comp2005-activity-tracker/README.md

-# Comp 2005 Activity Tracker
+# COMP-2005 Activity Logger

 ### Description
-  We have been contracted to design an Activity Tracker application that lets users measure and track their runs, walks, and other exercises (e.g. aerobics, cross-country skiing, hiking, biking).
-Users of the application will be able to import their activities from smart watches/devices (e.g. Apple Watch, Fitbit, Garmin).
-The Activity Tracker application will provide the user with diverse statistics (e.g. calories used, heart rate, average speed, pace, dehydration, cumulative distance).
-The user (with permission) will be able to see activities of their friends.
+We have been contracted to design an Activity Tracker application that lets users measure and track runs.
+Users of the application will be able to import their activities from smart watches/devices (emulated by importing from a file for the project).
+The Activity Tracker will provide the user with diverse statistics (e.g. calories used, average speed, cumulative distance).

-### Group members
+### Point distribution
-* Mitchell Billard
+* [12pts] Mitchell Billard - Project management (design goals, iteration plans), assist with code development
-* Jacob House
+* [13pts] Jacob House - Backend architecture, data storage and logic, GUI design
-* Nabil Miri
+* [15pts] Nabil Miri - GUI implementation, GUI-backend linkage
-* Dongliang Xie

 ### Github link
 https://github.com/htmlboss/comp2005-activity-tracker